viktorkelemen/Pixel-Testing/readme.md

 Pixel testing
 =============

-for testing pixels on the cookpad website.
+For testing pixels on the cookpad website.

+The current version only creates the screenshots, no testing is done yet.

 Install